-Warrants in another state don’t stop at a physical place.
+Bench warrant in another state don’t stop at a physical place.
 Local police agencies make local arrest decisions.
 Federal agencies cover the entire country.

 There are two important questions.
 Will the local authorities who have jurisdiction will arrest you?
-Will they agency who issued the warrant extradite you back to the place where the warrant comes from.
+Will they agency who issued the warrant extradite you back to the place where the warrant for arrest comes from.

-For any major felony crime, you’re extradited.
+You’re extradited.
 For a minor traffic violation – unless it includes issues like serial offenses – many states won’t bother arresting you.

 Several states have special rules for family crimes and sex violators.
 These suspects can also expect extradition, even if the crimes are not felonies.

 Even if you won’t be extradited, that doesn’t mean you’re off the hook!
-Having an outstanding warrant, even for a minor parking violation, can have major negative impacts on your life.
+Having an outstanding bench warrant, even for a minor parking violation, can have major negative impacts on your life.